De Sitter-invariant approach to cosmology: Some physical implications

-Local (or proper) conformal symmetry is a broken symmetry of nature, which is expected to play a significant role in the Planck scale's physics~\cite{ConfCurrent}.
-There are compelling arguments that, at the Planck scale, it must be an exact symmetry of nature.
-However, as Poincar\'e-invariant Einstein's special relativity does not include local conformal transformations in the spacetime kinematics, it is unclear how it could become relevant at the Planck scale.
+Local (or proper) conformal symmetry is a broken symmetry of nature, which is expected to become an exact symmetry at the Planck scale~\cite{coleman}.
+However, as the Poincar\'{e}-invariant Einstein's special relativity does not include local conformal transformations in the spacetime kinematics, it is unclear how it could become relevant at the Planck scale.
 For this reason, local conformal transformation is sometimes considered the missing component of spacetime physics~\cite{tHooft}.

 On the other hand, the de Sitter-invariant special relativity naturally includes the proper conformal transformations in the spacetime kinematics.
-Such inclusion comes into play because the de Sitter group is obtained from Poincar\'e's by replacing translations with a combination of translations and proper conformal transformations --- known as de Sitter ``translations.''
-Note that such inclusion does not change the dimension of the spacetime's local kinematics as Poincar\'e and de Sitter are ten-dimensional groups.
-The unique effect of the inclusion is to change the local transitivity of spacetime from ordinary translations to de Sitter ``translations.''
-Since physics is now invariant under a combination of translations and proper conformal transformations, the associated Noether's conserved current emerges as a combination of energy-momentum and proper conformal currents, with the trace of the proper conformal current appearing as the source of~$\Lambda$.
-This theory not only brings the proper conformal transformation to the forefront of spacetime physics but also attributes a crucial physical meaning to it.
-Due to the presence of the proper conformal transformation in spacetime's local kinematics, it is now possible to study its role in the primordial universe~\cite{ccc}.
+Such in\-clu\-sion occurs because the de Sitter group is obtained from Poincar\'{e}'s by replacing translations with a combination of translations and proper conformal transformations --- known as de Sitter ``translations.''

+Note that the above inclusion does not change the dimension of the spacetime's local kinematics as Poincar\'{e} and de Sitter are ten-dimensional groups.
+Its unique effect is to change the local transitivity of spacetime from translations to a combination of translations and proper conformal transformations.
+Due to the inclusion of proper conformal transformations into the spacetime's local kinematics, it is now possible to probe its role at the Planck scale~\cite{ccc}.

+According to the de Sitter-invariant approach to physics, all Poincaré-invariant relativistic theories are incomplete because they lack the conformal sector brought about by the de Sitter-invariant approach.
+In particular, standard quantum mechanics is incomplete and must be supplemented with the conformal sector.
+The completeness of standard quantum mechanics has already been questioned by Einstein, Podolsky, and Rosen~\cite{EPR}, with their arguments known today as the EPR paradox.
+One may wonder if the de Sitter-invariant quantum mechanics, which includes the conformal sector, could somehow contribute to elucidating the EPR paradox.\footnote{This question lies outside the scope of the present paper and will be considered elsewhere.}